-For individuals seeking to pursue a career in the military or government service industry, there are incredibly noteworthy and rewarding programs available for students specifically focused on service in the United States Air Force.
+There are incredibly noteworthy and rewarding programs for individuals seeking to pursue a career in the military or government service industry for students specifically focused on service in the United States Air Force.
 The Community College of the Air Force (CCAF) is dedicated to guiding students with engaging, rigorous, and advanced programs for various courses of study.

-Also referred to as “Air University,” CCAF is a renowned school dedicated to providing students with a range of skills, experiences, and information for future careers
+Also called “Air University,” CCAF is a renowned school dedicated to providing students with various skills, experiences, and information for future careers and success.

 Community College of the Air Force Programs

-Established in 1946, Air University has provided students with access to associates degrees and training in order to employ, command, and/or research tasks in the air, space, and cyberspace at various professional levels.
-Adding to this, as Air University explains, their curriculum includes training in management, technological development, and scientific understanding – giving students a very well rounded education for their future careers.
+Established in 1946, Air University has provided students with access to associate degrees and training to employ, command, and/or research tasks in the air, space, and cyberspace at various professional levels.
+As Air University explains, its curriculum includes training in management, technological development, and scientific understanding – giving students a well-rounded education for their future careers.

-This video explains why the Community College of the Air Force degree is important, not only to your military career but as well to your education in the civilian world.
+This video explains why the Community College of the Air Force degree is important not only to your military career but also to your education in the civilian world.

 What is the Purpose of the Community College of the Air Force?

 According to Air University, “As an institution of higher learning, the Community College of the Air Force has a stake in the job knowledge and performance of every enlisted person in the Air Force.
 The contributions made to this nation are dependent on our intellectual growth.”
 By providing students with an array of subject areas and courses for study, CCAF focuses on the goal of giving students a stellar education that will help them prepare for the future.